Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Methods

-Problems~\eqref{suppCommon} and~\eqref{suppHet} are MIPs that can be solved to optimality for small to moderate instances with commercial solvers such as Gurobi (See Supplemental Section~\ref{mip-app} for more details on MIP formulations and solvers).
-However, based on our experiments such solvers might not scale to large-scale instances that are of interest in biomedical applications.
-In practice, obtaining high quality solutions efficiently is crucial for widespread adoption since models must be solved many times during, for example, hyperparameter tuning.
-We thus develop an open-source and scalable framework for obtaining high-quality solutions to our estimators based on first-order optimization \citep{beck2009fast}, and local combinatorial search methods inspired by work in \citep{l0learn}.
+Problems~\eqref{suppCommon} and~\eqref{suppHet} are MIPs that can be solved to optimality (or with certificates of optimality) for small to moderate instances with commercial solvers such as Gurobi (see Section~\ref{optSec} for more details on MIP formulations and solvers).
+To address large-scale instances occurring in biomedical applications, it is useful to have algorithms that can deliver good solutions quickly.
+This is useful for wider adoption since models must be solved many times during, for example, hyperparameter tuning.
+Thus, in addition to developing custom MIP approaches, we also propose a scalable framework for obtaining high-quality solutions to our estimators based on first-order optimization \citep{beck2009fast}, and local combinatorial search methods extending the work of~\citet{l0learn}.

+\begin{remark} We can obtain a convex relaxation of the Zbar penalty by relaxing the binary variables to their interval constraints $z_{k,j}\in[0,1]$ for all $k,j$ --- this does not result in the Bbar penalty.
+We explore this formally in Supplement~\ref{app:convexrelax}.
+This shows that the Bbar and Zbar penalties are fundamentally different.
+To our knowledge, the convex relaxation of Zbar has not been studied in prior work, further motivating our study of the Zbar penalty. \end{remark}